victorhalla/hasf/README.md

 After research I discovered the stingless bees that in general are much less aggressive, their colonies are smaller and produce excellent quality honey, being very easy to breed.
 Embrapa Brazil, together with the Brazilian Association of Bee Studies, offers a free Meliponiculture course at https://www.youtube.com/watch?v=Mv78ZATrcTQ
 During my research I noticed that the most used hive model in Brazil and even in other countries like Astralia is the INPA that were conceived by the researcher Fernando Oliveira when he worked at the National Institute for Research in the Amazon (INPA).
 The box model was baptized with its own name, Fernando Oliveira, however it became popular with the name of the institute.
 The model was developed with the aim of facilitating the work of honey farmers.
 Thus optimizing the division of swarms and facilitating the collection of honey.
-INPA boxes are made up of three basic modules: Nest, Uper Nest and Honey.
+INPA boxes are made up of three basic modules: Nest, Over-Nest and Honey Chamber.
 So the size of the modules and the amount of honey pots will depend on each species of stingless bees that will be created in these INPA boxes.

 ## Modular Design
 The proposed design has 5 blocks: